 5. Cobra King Speed Zone Irons

 The cobra has come up with a medallion system to improve the sound at the time of the impact.
-The Co Mold Medallion is a small insert of aluminum and acrylic foam to absorb some impact in order to provide you with better feel and sound.
+The Co Mold Medallion is a small insert of aluminum and acrylic foam to absorb some impact in order to provide you with a better feel and sound.

-Moreover, the Speed zone irons are all about ball speed and thus the manufacturing business has focused on four different portions in order to increase ball speed i.e. Feel zone, Power zone, Stability zone and Light zone.
+Moreover, the Speed zone irons are all about ball speed and thus the manufacturing business has focused on four different portions in order to increase ball speed i.e. Feel zone, Power zone, Stability zone, and Light zone.
 Cobra’s engineers came up with a shape that creates a wider body design around the perimeter of the club that aids in lowering the center of gravity and an increased MOI.

-Related : Most Forgiving Irons in 2021
+Related: Most Forgiving Irons

 When it comes to choosing irons, golfers look for several factors but the most important one is Distance.
-The Speed zone has a new forged, PWRSHELL face that helps to lower the center of gravity and establish more springiness through a deeper undercut speed channel.
+The Speed zone has a newly forged, PWRSHELL face that helps to lower the center of gravity and establish more springiness through a deeper undercut speed channel.

 - Carbon-fiber topline

 - Forged PWRSHELL Face